tbisaillon/credential-theft-lab/docs/credentialphishing.md

 The above steps you performed show how easy it is to steal user credentials.
 Credential phishing is rampant.
 It is easier than ever to phish a user for credentials.
-This is especially true in targetted attacks, where the attacker wants to get into a specific organaization.
+This is especially true in targeted attacks, where the attacker wants to get into a specific organization.
 A phishing attack makes password complexity irrelevant; the attacker steals the password no matter how difficult it is.